Spanners for Directed Transmission Graphs: Spanners for Directed Transmission Graphs

-\subparagraph*{Finding the Edges.} To construct the spanner $H \subseteq G$ for a stretch factor $t > 1$, we choose appropriate constants $k = k(t)$ and $c = c(t)$.
-The algorithm proceeds as follows: we scale $P$ such that the closest pair has distance $c$, and we compute a compressed quadtree $T$ for $P$.
-To obtain a $c$-separated annulus decomposition $(\Q, N, R_{\sigma})$ for $G$, we augment $T$ with $O(n)$ nodes as in Lemma~\ref{lem:augmentingwithwspd}.
-For each leaf $v$ of $T$ with $\sigma_v$ non-empty, we create a dynamic nearest neighbor (NN) data structure $S_v$ as in Theorem~\ref{thm:chandynamicNN}.
-We sort the cells of $T$ by increasing diameter.
-A site $p$ is called \emph{active} if $p \in S_v$ for some node $v$ in $T$.
-Initially, all sites of $P$ are active.
-Fix a cone $C \in \C$.
-To select the spanner edges for $C$, we consider the nodes of $T$ in increasing order and perform two steps for each node $v$, similar to Algorithm~\ref{alg:efficientedgeselection} of Section~\ref{sec:spanner}: let $w$ be the child of $v$ such that $|S_w|$ is largest.
-To get $S_v$, we insert all active sites of the remaining children into $S_w$ (preproccesing).
+\subparagraph*{Computing the Edges of $H$.} As already mentioned, to construct the spanner $H \subseteq G$ for a stretch factor $t > 1$, we choose appropriate constants $k = k(t)$ and $c = c(t)$, scale $P$ such that the closest pair has distance $c+2$, and compute a compressed quadtree $T$ for $P$.
+To obtain a $c$-separated annulus decomposition $(\Q, N, R_{\sigma})$ for $G$, we augment $T$ with $O(n)$ nodes as described in the proof of Lemma~\ref{lem:augmentingwithwspd}.

+We select the spanner edges for each cone $C \in \C$ separately, as follows.
+For each leaf $v$ of $T$, we create a dynamic nearest neighbor (NN) data structure $S_v$ as in Theorem~\ref{thm:chandynamicNN} containing initially the single point $p\in \sigma_v\cap P$.
+We call a site $p$ \emph{active} if $p \in S_v$ for some node $v$ in $T$.
+So initially, all sites of $P$ are active.
+Then we process the nodes of $T$ in order of increasing diameter similarly to Algorithm~\ref{alg:efficientedgeselection} of Section~\ref{sec:spanner}.

+Let $w$ be the child of $v$ such that $|S_w|$ is largest.
+We generate $S_v$ from $S_w$ by inserting into $S_w$ all the active sites of the children of $v$ other than $w$ (we call this the \emph{preproccesing} step at $v$).
 Then we use $S_v$ to do the edge selection for all $\tau \in N(\sigma_v)$ contained in $C_{\sigma_v}^2$; see Algorithm~\ref{alg:NNedgeselection}.
-We take a site $r \in R = R_{\tau} \cup \{m_{\tau}\}$ and repeatedly query $S_v$.
+We take a site $r \in R = R_{\tau} \cup \{m_{\tau}\}$ and repeatedly query $S_v$ for the site closest to $r$.
 Let $q$ be the result.
-If $rq$ constitutes an edge in $G$, we add $rq$ to $H$, delete $q$, and do another query with $r$.
-Otherwise, we continue with the next site of $R$, until all of $r$ is processed
+If $rq$ is an edge in $G$, we add $rq$ to $H$, delete $q$ from $S_v$, and do another query with $r$.
+Otherwise, we continue with the next site of $R$, until all of $R$ is processed.
+(This step is called the \emph{edge selection} step at $v$.)

 \LinesNumbered